mu-usman82/Admin-Portal/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

-## Getting Help

-Join us in the [IDURAR Community](https://dev.to/lalami) and post your question there in the correct category with a descriptive tag.